 - Director of Operations

 - Project Manager

 5. Careers in supply chain pay well.

-Supply chain jobs are typically financially rewarding, according to indeed.com the median pay in 2020 was reported at $81,808.
+Supply chain jobs are typically financially rewarding, according to indeed.com, the median pay in 2020 was reported at $81,808.
 Which is real close to the perfect salary for happiness, according to the famous Princeton study.
-Median salary for popular supply chain roles in Seattle are as follows:
+The median salary for popular supply chain roles in Seattle are as follows:

 - Logistics Manager: $60,278 per year, which is 4% above the national average.